orochi-network/orochi-network.github.io/src/orochi-network/orochi-network.md

 ## Orochi ❤️ Open Source

 All projects are open-sourced and public.
-We build everything for common good.
+We build everything for the common good.

 - Our scientific paper about a new proof-system: [RAMenPaSTA: Parallelizable Scalable Transparent Arguments of Knowledge for RAM Programs](https://eprint.iacr.org/2024/336)
 - Our construction in Distributed ECVRF - [ORAND - A fast, publicly verifiable, scalable decentralized random number generator for blockchain-based applications](https://docsend.com/view/5y7rc5cww2juudzn)